Intel-bigdata/HiBench/docs/build-hibench.md

 To specify the spark version, use -Dspark=xxx(1.6 or 2.0).
 By default, it builds for spark 1.6.

     mvn -Psparkbench -Dspark=2.0 clean package
+tips:
+when the spark version is specified to spark2.0(1.6) , the scala version will be specified to scala2.11(2.10) by default .
+For example , if we want use spark2.0 and scala2.11 to build hibench. we just use the command `mvn -Dspark=2.0 clean package` , but for spark2.0 and scala2.10 , we need use the command `mvn -Dspark=2.0 -Dscala=2.10 clean package` .
+Similarly , the spark1.6 is associated with the scala2.10 by default.

 ### Build a single module ###
 If you are only interested in a single workload in HiBench.
 You can build a single module.
 For example, the below command only builds the sql workloads for Spark.